xbcsmith/epr-workshop/01-intro/00-basics.md

 lead to increased network traffic, potentially causing bottlenecks if not managed properly.

-## Why Event Driven Microservice Architecture?
+## Why use an event driven microservice architecture?

 The microservices architecture offers a high degree of independence from the broader system.
 Though it introduces additional components, effective